everettsp/polotimer/README.md

-# polotimer
+a twelve minute timer for bike polo

-html 12 minute timer for bike polo
+contains some audio